finopsfoundation/definition/README.md

 This repository holds the canonical definitions, lifecycle, capabilities, etc for FinOps.
 Anyone can contribute to it, but only the Technical Advisory Council can merge accepted changes.
+Terms of contribution are defined in the TAC's [Technical Charter](https://github.com/finopsfoundation/tac/blob/master/charter.md).